mauriciocoder/tesorio-scraper/README.md

 Tesorio Scraper is a POC application to scrap repositories and users from GitHub.
 It is composed of two modules:

 * **Batch** - GitHub Repositories and Users scraper.
-It calls external apis and persist data in database (SQLite).
-We are scraping the repositories and its contributors (Users).
+It calls external APIs and persists data in a database (SQLite).
+We are scraping the repositories and their contributors (Users).
-* **API** - Endpoints exposing the entities scraped from batch process
+* **API** - Endpoints exposing the entities scraped from a batch process.

 ## Dependencies